What’s new in 2026

 Wage Deductions and Garnishments

-Debtors with children can protect an extra $2.50 weekly for each dependent child under 16.
+Employees can protect an extra $2.50 weekly per dependent child under 16 when calculating garnishment limits.

-Federal law prohibits Tennessee employers from terminating an employee for 1 wage garnishment but doesn’t protect employees with additional garnishments.
+Federal law prohibits employers from terminating employees because of a single wage garnishment, but doesn’t protect employees with multiple garnishments.

 Recordkeeping